Why Mobile POS Is the Future of Payments for Restaurants and Cafés

 Depending on the software, a mPOS can operate as a stand-alone device that’s simply linked to the business’ bank account or it can function as a full-featured Point of Sale.
 Popular mobile POS vendors include Paypal, Square, Intuit and VeriFone.

-A Turning Point for POS
+A Turning Point in the Evolution of POS Systems

 The needs of every foodservice establishment are different.
 Your POS system should match your requirements and values.
 Even though the industry is trending strongly towards a more mobile model, here are factors to consider before deciding which system is right for you: